 The console requires 2 AA batteries, which (are included).

 S6 Assembly and Maintenance

 The assembly of the FDF S6 is far from being confusing.
 The water tank and its pulley system are pre-assembled and comes connected to the front part of the frame.
-All you need to do is connect it to the rest of the front steel frame, add the rails, the seat, the rear foot stabilizers and connect the console wires.
+So, all you need to do is connect it to the rest of the front steel frame, add the rails, the seat, the rear foot stabilizers, and join the console wires.

 The manual provides clear step-by-step assembly instructions and all the tools required for assembly (are included).
 Also, a siphon pump comes with the S6 for filling/emptying the tank.

 Maintenance requires treating the water in the tank periodically, with one of the supplied chlorine pills.
 It’s also advisable to wipe the rails with a dry cloth before each use.
 This will remove any sand, dust, fibers, or any other small objects that might be on them, which may cause damage to the rails or the wheels of the seat.